This post may contain eBay affiliate links. Please read our disclosure policy.

 8. 1989 David Robinson Hoops #310 RC

-Whether you invest in this or the 1989 David Robinson Hoops #138 RC, you can’t go wrong.
+You can’t go wrong if you invest in this or the 1989 David Robinson Hoops #138 RC.

 #310 shows Robinson hunched slightly at the free-throw line.
 His broad shoulders are square and his eyes are focused on the rim as he holds the ball near chin-level in his left-handed stance.

 A white, bold “Spurs” team designation rests within the bottom border of the archway.
-It’s a cool design that was common to the 1989 NBA Hoops set.
+It’s a cool design common to the 1989 NBA Hoops set.

-However, it remains one of the more visually enduring big man cards to date.
+However, it remains one of the more visually enduring big man cards.